AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 - Reads are typically slower on LSM-trees because they have to check several different data structures and SSTables at different stages of compaction.

 **Write Amplification**
-- happens when on write to the DB results in multiple writes to the disk over the course of the database's lifetime
+- happens when one write to the DB results in multiple writes to the disk over the course of the database's lifetime
     - It is of particular concern on SSD, which can only overwrite blocks a limited number of times before wearing out
 - In write-heavy applications, the performance bottleneck might be the rate at which the database can write to disk.
     - In this case, write amplification has a direct performance cost: the more that a storage engine writes to disk, the fewer writes per second it can handle within the available disk bandwidth.